 A WORD ABOUT RISK

 Investing in foreign and/or emerging market securities involves risks relating to interest rates, currency exchange rates, economic, and political conditions.
-Investments in mid-sized companies may offer the potential for higher returns, but are also subject to greater short-term price fluctuations than larger, more established companies.
-The Fund invests in a limited number of securities and, as a result, the fund's performance may be more volatile than the performance of other funds holding more securities.
+The fund is subject to currency risk, meaning that the fund could experience losses based on changes in the exchange rate between non-U.S. currencies and the U.S. dollar.
+Investing in small and mid-sized companies may offer the potential for higher returns, but are also subject to greater short-term price fluctuations than larger, more established companies.
+When interest rates rise, the prices of fixed-income securities in the Fund will generally fall.
+Conversely, when interest rates fall, the prices of fixed-income securities in the Fund will generally rise.
+The Fund may use derivatives, such as options, futures, inverse floating rate obligations, swaps, and others, which can be illiquid, may disproportionately increase losses, and have a potentially large impact on Fund performance.
+Derivatives may have a leveraging effect on the Fund.
 At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.
 These risks may increase share price volatility.

 Performance Inception Date

 Initial minimum investment amounts for retirement plans are lower.

 P/E refers to the price of a stock divided by its earnings per share.
 Reflects weighted average of trailing 12-month price-to-earnings ratios of portfolio holdings.
 Average P/E ratio (Forecast) is the current price of a stock divided by the estimated one year projection of its earnings per share.